UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 The choice between Standard Choice Offer (SCO) and Retail Choice depends on your budget, risk tolerance, and sustainability goals.

-When to Stick with SCO
+When to Stick With SCO

-Staying with the Standard Choice Offer is often a good strategy if you want to pay the true market price for gas.
+Staying with the Standard Choice Offer is often a sound strategy if you want to pay the true market price for gas.
 Variable market rates can sometimes end up lower than fixed-rate offers, especially when gas prices are falling or during shoulder seasons like spring and autumn.

 When to Switch to Retail Choice